Safaris in Kenya

-Chyulu Hills is an outstanding spot for horseriding and walking safaris within Kenya's wider Amboseli area
+Chyulu Hills is an outstanding spot for horseriding and walking safaris within the wider Amboseli area

-Laikipia and the Northern Frontier District is where our real safari exploration in Kenya takes place - beyond the crowds
+Laikipia and the Northern Frontier District is where our real safari exploration takes place - beyond the crowds

-An internationally protected wetland site, Lake Naivasha is one of the less well-known lakes in Kenya, therefore all the more pleasant to visit on safari
+An internationally protected wetland site, Lake Naivasha is one of the less well-known lakes which makes it all the more pleasant to visit on safari

-With over 450 avian species recorded at Lake Nakuru National Park and Ramsar site you'll have difficulty finding better birdlife in Kenya whilst on safari
+With over 450 avian species recorded at Lake Nakuru National Park and Ramsar site you'll have difficulty finding better beating bird life in this country

-If you're serious about an African adventure then give serious thought to joining an expedition to Lake Turkana and these 3 national parks in Kenya
+If you're serious about an African adventure then give serious thought to joining an expedition to Lake Turkana and the 3 national parks

-Lake Victoria is the main source of the Nile - the easiest visit is from Entebbe and on to Ngamba Island, the islands from Kenya are legendary
+Lake Victoria is the main source of the Nile - the easiest visit is from Entebbe and on to Ngamba Island

-Lamu is the oldest living town in Kenya situated on Lamu Island a place of mystery, fantasy and medieval atmosphere
+Lamu is the country's oldest living town, situated on Lamu Island a place of mystery, fantasy and medieval atmosphere

 Blighted in the 1980's Meru National Park with diverse habitats is a stunning safari spot with good infrastructure and healthy populations of wildlife